MystenLabs/sui/external-crates/move/documentation/book/src/references.md

 modifications via a write through that reference.
 Move's type system enforces an ownership discipline that prevents reference errors.

-For more details on the rules of references, see [Structs and Resources](./structs.md)

 ## Reference Operators

 Move provides operators for creating and extending references as well as converting a mutable